There are a lot of scammy or low-quality brands in the delta 8 THC space to watch out for.

 These products are resold by a variety of other delta 8 vendors, including Greene Rush Hemp, MYCBDhaven, delta710, and bulk density.

 It’s not enough for a company to test one batch, publish the report, and then skip this step moving forward.
-Every single batch of product needs to be tested separately.
+Every single batch of products needs to be tested separately.

 These companies should be completely avoided because of the clear lack of testing: